peterhcharlton/starter-hugo-academic/content/post/ppg_webinars/index.md

 ## Upcoming Webinars

-### Clinical applications of photoplethysmography
-<i class="fas fa-desktop"></i> _28 April 2022, 14:00 British Summer Time ([other time zones](https://dateful.com/convert/british-summer-time-bst?t=14&d=2022-04-28))_

-<i class="fas fa-user-tie"></i> Hosted by the _[Institute of Physics and Engineering in Medicine](https://www.ipem.ac.uk/)_

-{{< cta cta_text="Book now" cta_link="https://www.ipem.ac.uk/what-s-on/ipem-events/webinar-clinical-applications-of-photoplethysmography/" cta_new_tab="true" >}}

-**Overview:**

-This webinar will highlight emerging clinical applications of photoplethysmography.
-Photoplethysmography has traditionally been used in pulse oximeters for oxygen saturation and heart rate monitoring.
-Recently, several additional clinical applications have been proposed, ranging from screening newborn infants for critical congenital heart disease, to sleep apnea assessment, to identifying atrial fibrillation in everyday life.
-This webinar will feature talks from researchers who are pushing the boundaries of photoplethysmography, developing approaches to use it to enhance healthcare in a range of settings.

-**Speakers:**

-- **John Allen (Coventry University)** will present on _Further explorations in photoplethysmography for the detection of occlusive peripheral arterial disease_.
-- **Panicos Kyriacou (City University of London)** will present on _Non-invasive optical monitoring of Intracranial Pressure in Traumatic Brain Injury patients_.
-- **Daniel Kulin (E-Med4All Europe Ltd)** will present on _Opportunities of photoplethysmography-based pulsewave analysis in long-COVID syndrome - a pediatric case study_.

 ### Photoplethysmography signal processing
 <i class="fas fa-desktop"></i> _9 June 2022, 14:00 British Summer Time ([other time zones](https://dateful.com/convert/british-summer-time-bst?t=14&d=2022-06-09))_